Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Annular-one surface graphs

 The system of linear equations can be represented by a matrix $\A_n$.
 When recording the linear equation corresponding to $\det\L_R^S$, we can re-order $R$ and $S$ in any manner, and this would just scale row $\det\L_R^S$ of $\A_n$ by $\pm1$, which has no effect on our ability to solve for the $\ddddot\Zv[\sigma]$s.
 But the signs in $\A_n^{-1}$ are surprisingly nice when we order $R$ and $S$ in a manner that corresponds to $\det\L_R^S$'s associated pairing in the aforementioned bijection.
+This canonical ordering is described in \aref{pairing-set}.